Rhein has served as an assistant coach the past five seasons

 Hurricane to face winner of #7 SMU-#3 UCF contest

-Kyle Cussen is in his seventh year at the helm of the Tulsa women's soccer program.
+Kyle Cussen is in his eighth year at the helm of the Tulsa women’s soccer program.
 He was announced as the sixth head coach in school history on January 21, 2008.
+In 17 years as a collegiate head coach, Cussen has a 177-130-35 record, including a 67-56-20 mark in seven years at Tulsa.

-In 2012, Tulsa posted a 12-6-4 overall record and a 6-3-2 mark in Conference USA.
-Tulsa advanced to the C-USA Championship match, three players were named to the All-C-USA teams, three were selected to the league's all-tournament team and one was named to the all-freshman team.
+The 2012 season saw Tulsa post a 12-6-4 overall record and a 6-3-2 mark in Conference USA play.
+Tulsa advanced to the C-USA Championship match, three players were named to the All-C-USA teams, three were selected to the league’s all-tournament team and one was named to the all-freshman team.

 In 2011, the Hurricane compiled a 10-8-3 overall record, marking the first time since 2000 that TU posted double-digit wins and had a winning record.
 Tulsa also advanced to the C-USA Championship for just the second time since joining the league in 2005.
 TU scored 29 goals, posted 11 shutouts, including five-straight, to set a new school record for both shutouts in a season and consecutive shutouts, and had three players named to the All-Conference USA teams.